near/docs/docs/3.tutorials/examples/advanced-xcc.md

 3. Different ways of handling the responses in the callback.

 :::info Simple Cross-Contract Calls

-Check the tutorial on how to the [simple cross-contract call](./xcc)
+Check the tutorial on how to use [simple cross-contract calls](xcc.md)

 :::

 ---

 ## Obtaining the Cross Contract Call Example

-You have two options to start the Donation Example.
+You have two options to start the Donation Example:

 1. You can use the app through `Github Codespaces`, which will open a web-based interactive environment.
 2. Clone the repository locally and use it from your computer.